ADVERTISEMENT

 Both MyHeritage and AncestryDNA provide tree-reconstruction tools that will work when sufficient data is available.
 Ancestry’s ThruLines tool shows, by ancestral couple, all testers who appear to descend from them (and how they descend).
 MyHeritage’s Theory of Family Relativity provides possible relationship paths between you and specific matches.

 In both cases, the tree-reconstruction tools may use data from your tree, your match’s tree and other trees, as well as historical records.
 MyHeritage also pulls tree data from the global trees at FamilySearch and Geni.
-On both sites, you can explore the records or tree evidence that support tree-reconstructions so you can verify them yourself.
+On both sites, subscribers can explore the records or tree evidence that support tree-reconstructions so you can verify the theories yourself.

 DNA test costs

-Another option, which many savvy genealogists now use, is to 1) test at AncestryDNA, 2) download their raw DNA file, and 3) upload it to MyHeritage and pay a one-time $29 USD transfer fee to unlock all the advanced DNA tools.
+Another option, which many savvy genealogists now use, is to 1) test at AncestryDNA, 2) download your raw DNA file, and 3) upload it to MyHeritage and pay a one-time $29 USD transfer fee to unlock advanced DNA tools.
 (By the way, you can’t do the reverse.
 AncestryDNA won’t allow you to upload—you have to test there.)

 Return to top